UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m1_proposal.md

 This initiative bridges the gap between raw data and strategic policymaking, fostering smarter governance and improved public services.

 ## Section 2
+### Data Source
+The [Daily Passenger Traffic](https://data.gov.hk/en-data/dataset/hk-immd-set5-statistics-daily-passenger-traffic) dataset is a public dataset provided by the Immigration Department of the Hong Kong SAR Government.
+It tracks the daily flow of passengers entering and exiting the city at each border control point since 2021.
+The dataset is updated daily and can be accessed via API requests.
+By Jan 2025, there are around 45,000 rows.

+#### Dataset Columns
+The dataset contains the following columns:

+- **Date**: The date of the record.
+- **Control Point**: The name of the border control point, such as the airport, ferry terminals, and railway stations.
+- **Arrival / Departure**: Indicates whether the passenger is entering or leaving Hong Kong.
+- **Hong Kong Residents**: The number of passengers who are Hong Kong residents.
+- **Mainland Visitors**: The number of passengers who are residents of Mainland China.
+- **Other Visitors**: The number of foreign passengers.
+- **Total**: The total number of passengers.

+#### Cleaned & Formatted Data
+We cleaned and formatted the data into the following columns:

+- **`date`**: Extracted from the original **Date** column.
+- **`control_point`**: Extracted from the original **Control Point** column.
+- **`travel_type`**: Extracted from the original **Arrival / Departure** column.
+- **`passenger_origin`**: Categorized as `Hong Kong Residents`, `Mainland Visitors`, or `Other Visitors`.
+- **`passenger_count`**: The number of passengers in each category.

+After data wrangling, there are 136,000 rows (by Jan 2025) and 5 variables.
+We will utilize all the variables in our visualization.

+#### New Variables
+Additionally, we will engine the following variables.

+- **`net_passenger_inflow`**: The number of passengers entering the city minus the number of passengers exiting the city.
+A positive value means more people are entering than leaving, while a negative value means the opposite.
+It can help track trends during holidays and major events.
+- **`vistor_population_ratio`**: The number of passengers divided by the city’s population.
+This variable can indicate the tourism intensity and the relative impact of visitors on the city’s infrastructure.
+In this project, we will use 7.54 million as the population in Hong Kong [(source)](https://www.gov.hk/en/about/abouthk/facts.htm).
+- **`travel_method`**: Derived from the `control_point` variable, indicating whether the passenger travels by sea, air, or land.
+It helps us analyze travel trends by transport mode, especially for seasonal or event-driven changes.

+#### How Does the Data Solve the Problem?
+The number of passengers crossing the border in both directions is a key metric for monitoring cross-border movements.
+Additionally, we incorporate secondary information in our dataset, including **which border passengers use**, **their mode of travel**, and **their origin**.
+This enables the government to allocate resources effectively, especially during major events, ensuring a smooth border-crossing experience for all travelers.
+For example, for land borders, if the government notices an increasing trend of passengers leaving the city through a land control point, they can extend its operating hours and notify the authorities on the other side.

+Furthermore, the newly introduced variable, `visitor_population_ratio`, reflects the proportion of visitors relative to the total population.
+This metric helps the government assess the impact of visitors on the city’s infrastructure.
+For example, it can help the government make decisions on whether to increase the frequency of metro and bus services connecting downtown and the airport to accommodate higher passenger volumes.

 ## Section 3